Kongduino/tinyGS/README.md

 - [gmag11](https://github.com/gmag11)

 # Contributors
 There are many people that contributed to this project in many different forms.
 We have a great active community in our Telegram group and we would really like to thank all the community support from contributions to the project to useful tips on the group.
-And, if your are still not part of it we would like to invite you to join it on [Telegram](https://t.me/joinchat/DmYSElZahiJGwHX6jCzB3Q).
+And, if you are still not part of it, we would like to invite you to join it on [Telegram](https://t.me/joinchat/DmYSElZahiJGwHX6jCzB3Q).

 # License